Nottingham-CTU/REDCap-API-Client/README.md

 * **HTTP Method** &ndash; The HTTP method to use.
 The documentation for the API you are connecting to should tell you the appropriate HTTP method.
 * **Request Headers** &ndash; Any HTTP headers that the API server expects in the request.
+  * To simulate a HTML form submission, use `Content-Type: application/x-www-form-urlencoded` (this is automatically added when selecting *form field mode*) or `Content-Type: multipart/form-data`, as appropriate for the request body format.
 * **Request Body** (POST and PUT requests only) &ndash; The data to submit in the request.
 This module will submit data exactly as provided (subject to placeholder replacement), you need to check that the data is in the format that the API server is expecting.
+  * For POST requests, you can enable *form field mode*, which will instead treat the request body as a list of fields and values, with the field name and value separated by an equals sign (`=`).
+    * If this mode is used then raw data values can be entered directly, the request body will be automatically converted to a URL-encoded string suitable for a form submission.
+    * Placeholder replacement takes place on each field name and value separately.
+    * If more than one `=` is entered on a line, the first `=` is treated as the separator and any subsequent `=` characters are treated as literal `=` characters in the value.

 ### Placeholders